SeasonalKirito/pyhwidauth/README.md

 ## PYHwidAuth 💾
-PYHwidAuth is your assistant in getting you HWID and Verifying it in utl and file format.
+PYHwidAuth is your assistant in getting you HWID and Verifying it in url and file format.
 (Perferred JSON Format) 🤖
 ## Installation 📩
 Tested on Newest Python Versions, There is only one requirement for this code ✅
 ```cmd